consciousc-1/cybersecurity-labs/brute-force-detection/README.md

 Result: 0 alerts, flat baseline
 Interpretation: No SecurityEvent data is currently ingesting — the rule is valid and live, the environment is simply clean.
 This is the expected baseline state.
 The rule will fire automatically when Event ID 4625 data exceeds the threshold.

+### Possible Brute Force Attacks collected by query

+Credential Access through password guessing or password spraying

+### False Positive Indicators in SIEM report

+- Failures from internal server and Ip adress could hint to expired credentials or forgotten password
+- User forgot password is seen with usually low count of login attempts from one Ip adress during business hours
+- Ongoing pen testing or vulnerability scan

+### True Positive Indicators
+- Source IP isn't in EDR or SIEM allowlist
+- logon attempts target multiple accounts (password spraying) but not detectable with this rule due to low count logon attempts for each account
+- multiple failures from same IP followed from a successful login
+- Websites like Virus Total flag source Ip address as suspicious
+- Logon attempts made  outside of business hours with no change management context - no scheduled maintenance, updates for that time frame